familyfriendlymikey/fuzzyhome/readme.md

 To solve this, fuzzyhome allows you to add an "effective name" to a link:
 ```
-instagram ~in instagram.com
+instagram `in instagram.com
 ```
-To add an effective name to a link, simply add the name prefixed with a tilde right before the URL.
+To add an effective name to a link, simply add the name prefixed with a backtick right before the URL.

 This also works for bang links.
 Let's say we wanted `a` to correspond to `!amazon`:
 ```
-!amazon ~a amazon.com/s?k=
+!amazon `a amazon.com/s?k=
 ```
 Now when you type `in` or `a`, you can have confidence that your